uktrade/redbox/docs/DEVELOPER_SETUP.md

 **`.env` and `.aws/credentials` are in `.gitignore` and should not be committed to git**

+## Running the Project Locally
+How to run the project locally.
+This includes setting up AWS credentials.

-## Building and running the project
+### Building and running the project

 To view all the build commands, check the `Makefile` that can be found [here](https://github.com/i-dot-ai/redbox/blob/main/Makefile).